cdktf/cdktf-provider-cloudflare/docs/dataCloudflareZeroTrustTunnelCloudflaredRoutes.go.md

 - *Type:* *string

-If provided, include only tunnels that were created (and not deleted) before this time.
+If provided, include only resources that were created (and not deleted) before this time.
+URL encoded.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/zero_trust_tunnel_cloudflared_routes#existed_at DataCloudflareZeroTrustTunnelCloudflaredRoutes#existed_at}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/zero_trust_tunnel_cloudflared_routes#existed_at DataCloudflareZeroTrustTunnelCloudflaredRoutes#existed_at}

 ---